 Another view.
 Murray on top, Briggs on bottom.

 This view shows the differences in the style of D nut used, as well as differences in the way the section shape of the part was formed.
 Murray on top, Briggs on bottom.
 Note the extra fold and spot welds on the Briggs part.

 Above is a close-up showing the raised reverse image Briggs Manufacturing Corporation logo stamped in the steel from the other side.

 Close-up of the Briggs Manufacturing Corporation logo stamped in the steel before it was formed into the part.
 Also shown is the form of the part section, and the lap where it is spot welded together.

-This pic shows the thread size 8-32 stamped on the outside of the square cage D-nuts as used by Murray Body Corp, as well as a close-up of the form of the Murray part section.
+The pic above shows the thread size 8-32 stamped on the outside of the square cage D-nuts as used by Murray Body Corp, as well as a close-up of the form of the Murray part section.